Bio

 2023, Wish you were here II, Dalek Art Gallery, Antwerp, Belgium

-2022, Lost in the Ether, Art Sweven Gallery, Malta
+2022, Lost in the Ether, solo exhibition, Art Sweven Gallery, Malta

 2022, Wish you were here, Dalek Art Gallery, Antwerp, Belgium